The Link Between ADHD And Depression

 Psychotherapy

 Talk therapy partners patients with qualified therapists to examine the links between how they think and the way they feel.
-Cognitive behavior therapy (CBT) is frequently used to treat ADHD and depression.
+Cognitive-behavioral therapy (CBT) is frequently used to treat ADHD and depression.
 This therapeutic approach helps you identify unhealthy or harmful thoughts and behavior patterns so you can consciously work to shift them to healthier habits.
-A therapist must often study postgraduate medicine and will follow clinical practice guidelines in administering treatment.
-They may also make use of a consensus derived diagnostic algorithm to determine if you have depression and an attention disorder, and they can take a look at your family history to gain insight on your current conditions.
-They may use the following treatment methods:
+A therapist must often study postgraduate medicine and follow clinical practice guidelines in administering treatment.
+They may also make use of a consensus-derived diagnostic algorithm to determine if you have depression and an attention disorder, and they can take a look at your family history to gain insight into your current conditions.
+They may use the following treatment methods, among many others:

 Medication

+Some evidence suggests that ADHD with comorbid depression may present treatment challenges.
 Pharmaceutical treatments for attention-deficit hyperactivity disorder often involve stimulant medications, which affect ADHD brains differently.
 Depression may be treated with anti-depressants or a variety of other medications.
-If you think medicine is a good fit for your situation, contact your doctor or healthcare provider to discuss your options.
+If you think medicine fits your situation well, contact your doctor or healthcare provider to discuss your options.

 Coping skills

-While you can develop practical coping skills on your own to help manage your stress, many people learn new coping strategies while working with a licensed therapist, either online or in person.
+While you can develop practical coping skills independently to help manage your stress, many people learn new coping strategies while working with a licensed therapist, either online or in person.

 Lifestyle changes

 In addition to working with a qualified therapist and taking medication as prescribed, you can make lifestyle changes to minimize the impact of symptoms of depression and ADHD.
 Practice self-care regularly, ensuring all your physical, mental, and emotional needs are met to the best of your ability.
-Eat a balanced diet, maintain healthy sleep hygiene, and exercise regularly.
+Eat nutritious meals, maintain healthy sleep hygiene, and exercise regularly.
 Relaxation techniques like yoga, deep breathing exercises, meditation, and journaling can also make these conditions easier to manage.

 Risk factors for depression and ADHD